Genivia/ugrep/README.md

            -c, --count
                   Only a count of selected lines is written to standard output.
 If -o or -u is specified, counts the number of patterns matched.
 If -v is specified, counts the number of non-matching lines.
+If -m1, (with a comma or --min-count=1) is specified, counts only matching files without outputting zero matches.
 If --tree is specified, outputs directories in a tree-like format.

            --color[=WHEN], --colour[=WHEN]
                   Mark up the matching text with the expression stored in the